visnudeva/Niri-dot-files/README.md

 I install EndeavourOs which is an Arch Linux based distro and choose I3 as a Window Manager

-If you don't know how it works, here is my install script below.
+If you don't know how it works, here is my install script below to copy and paste into a terminal.

 <pre>git clone --depth=1 https://github.com/visnudeva/Niri-dot-files.git ~/Niri-dot-files
 cd ~/Niri-dot-files